-The second reading of the ordinance will occur at the next regularly scheduled City Council Meeting on March 22, 2022.
-The ordinance would become effective immediately after adoption at the second reading pursuant to Government Code Section 36937(a) as it is an Ordinance relating to an election for the City.
-It is therefore recommended that the City Council introduce the attached ordinance.
+At tonight's meeting, the City Council will consider waiving the second reading and adopting the ordinance as previously introduced.
+The ordinance would become effective immediately after adoption pursuant to Government Code Section 36937(a) as it is an Ordinance relating to an election for the City.
 The final map must be posted at least 7 days prior to adoption and the second reading/adoption is at least five days after introduction.
-The submitted maps can be found on the City's dedicated website: https://districtingsanbruno.org/draft-maps/
+The submitted maps can be found on the City's dedicated website: https://districtingsanbruno.org/draft-maps/ FISCAL IMPACT:

-FISCAL IMPACT: The fiscal impact of voluntarily converting to by-district elections is estimated to be approximately \$101,000 which includes the cost of the consultant demographer, communications firm as well as publication notices, translation fees for communications, and the cost for interpreters at all public hearings.
+The fiscal impact of voluntarily converting to by-district elections is estimated to be approximately \$101,000 which includes the cost of the consultant demographer, communications firm as well as publication notices, translation fees for communications, and the cost for interpreters at all public hearings.
 The FY 2021-22 adopted budget includes funds for District Elections.
 No additional appropriation is required at this time.
 The fiscal impact of voluntarily converting to by-district elections is estimated to be approximately \$101,000 which includes the cost of the consultant demographer, communications firm as well as publication notices, translation fees for communications, and the cost for interpreters at all public hearings.
 The FY 2021-22 adopted budget includes funds for District Elections.
 No additional appropriation is required at this time.
 ENVIRONMENTAL IMPACT: The action is not a project subject to CEQA.
 City Council's action is not considered a "Project" per CEQA Guidelines and therefore no further environmental analysis is required.

-RECOMMENDATION: Hold Fifth Public Hearing, Waive First Reading, and Introduce an Ordinance to Adopt a District Map and Amend Municipal Code Chapter 2.32.010 General Municipal Elections

-ALTERNATIVES: Request Additional Information from the City's Independent Demographer.
+RECOMMENDATION: Hold Sixth Public Hearing, Waive Second Reading, and Adopt an Ordinance to Adopt a District Map and Amend Municipal Code Chapter 2.32.010 General Municipal Elections.
+ALTERNATIVES: 1.
+Request Additional Information from the City's Independent Demographer.
+ATTACHMENTS: - 1.
+Ordinance 2.32.020 General Municipal Elections - 2.
+Map #104/ Exhibit A City of San Bruno District Map